pymc-devs/pymc-examples/examples/ode_models/ODE_Lotka_Volterra_multiple_ways.myst.md

 +++

-The Sequential Monte Carlo (SMC) sampler is often presented as a likelihood-free method, however, it can also be used with a likelihood function.
-First, we will demonstrate its use with a likelihood function based on the model above, and then we will demonstrate its use with a distance function and compare the results.
+The Sequential Monte Carlo (SMC) sampler can be used to sample a regular Bayesian model or to run model without a likelihood (Aproximate Bayesian Computation).
+Let's try first with a regular model,

 +++